kaishh/chimney/docs/src/main/tut/transformers.md

 As you may expect, this approach could quickly become tedious, especially at certain scale, when your types are bigger, highly nested and complex enough.
-What you can do instead is automating mapping process with help of Chimney library.
+What you can do instead is automating mapping process with a help from Chimney library.

 ```scala